nadavshaham/bash_translate/README.md

 # bash_translate
 translate english to hebrew and vise versa from bash with a simple command
 ## prerequisites
+1. supported OS's: MacOS , Linux
-1. node
+2. node installed
-2. npm or yarn
+3. npm or yarn
 ## usage examples (in terminal)
 `tra harpoon` <br />
 `tra שבשבת